prachetas98/chemistry_LLM_development/README.md

 # ChemLLM App

-This project is a web-based ChemLLM Question/Answer based application that uses machine learning models (BERT,  RoBERTa, MISTRAL-7B, LLAMA , TBD) to predict naswer for the give question.
+This is a web-based ChemLLM Question/Answer based application that uses machine learning models (BERT,  RoBERTa, MISTRAL-7B, LLAMA , TBD) to predict answer for the given question.
 It is implemented using Python, TensorFlow/Pytorch, and Flask, with options for model training, serving, and testing.
 ## Feature

 Train ChemLLM models (BERT,  RoBERTa, MISTRAL-7B, LLAMA , TBD).